 We are a major contributor of taxes and royalties to Australia.

-We also make investments in community schemes.
-For example, at McArthur River Mine, in Northern Territory, we have invested USD12.3 million into the community over 10 years, via the MRM Community Benefits Trust.
+We invest in community schemes, such as at McArthur River Mine, in Northern Territory, where we have invested USD12.3 million into the community over 10 years, via the MRM Community Benefits Trust.

 Projects support culture and art, enterprise and job creation, community development, education, health, and the environment.

 In Australia as elsewhere, we are determined to eliminate fatalities at our operations.

 In 2013, we began a new approach to catastrophic hazards in our Australian coal business – designing a five-step programme for assets.

 The programme has covered hazards such as underground gas and explosion, underground strata failure, open-cut strata failure, and open-cut vehicles.